-At the Melon Closing, the Company paid an aggregate total of \$900,000 to Melon (the "Melon Closing Consideration"), of which \$150,000 was paid in the form of the forgiveness of certain working capital advances paid in the form of cash to Melon between the dates of April 14, 2023 to May 4, 2023 (prior to the Melon Closing) in the equivalent amount, and the remaining \$750,000 was paid in the form of shares of the Company's common stock, valued at \$0.4818 (the "Closing Share Price"), the VWAP, as quoted on the Nasdaq Capital Market, for the five (5) trading days immediately preceding May 4, 2023.
+At the Melon Closing, the Company paid an aggregate total of \$900,000 to Melon (the "Melon Closing Consideration"), of which \$150,000 was paid in the form of the forgiveness of certain working capital advances paid in the form of cash to Melon between the dates of April 14, 2023 to May 4, 2023 (prior to the Melon Closing) in the equivalent amount, and the remaining \$750,000 was paid in the form of shares of the Company's common stock (with a closing date fair value of \$722,000), valued at \$9.64 (the "Closing Share Price"), the VWAP, as quoted on the Nasdaq Capital Market, for the five (5) trading days immediately preceding May 4, 2023.
+Refer to the table below for calculation of the fair value of consideration paid.

-Pursuant to the terms and subject to the conditions of the Purchase Agreement, up to an aggregate of \$2,350,000 (the "Melon Contingent Consideration") will be payable to Melon in connection with the achievement of certain revenue milestones for the period from the Melon Closing until December 31, 2023 (the "First Earnout Period") in the amount of \$1,000,000, and for the year ending December 31, 2024 (the "Second Earnout Period) in the amount of \$1,350,000 (the "Second Earnout Period").
+Pursuant to the terms and subject to the conditions of the Purchase Agreement, up to an aggregate of \$2,350,000 (the "Melon Contingent Consideration") will be payable to Melon in connection with the achievement of certain revenue milestones for the period from the Melon Closing until December 31, 2023 (the "First Earnout Period") in the amount of \$1,000,000, and for the year ending December 31, 2024 (the "Second Earnout Period) in the amount of \$1,350,000 (the "Second Earnout Period" and the First Earnout Period are collectively referred to as the "Earnout Periods").
 The Melon Contingent Consideration is payable in the form of cash and common stock, with \$600,000 of the aggregate Melon Contingent Consideration being payable in the form of cash, and \$1,750,000 payable in the form of common stock, valued at the greater of (a) the Closing Share Price, and (b) the VWAP for the five trading days immediately preceding the end of each respective Earnout Period.